Biosciences offer holder days

 On

-Arriving at the school
+Arriving at your session

 You'll have booked to visit us 10am to 12.30pm or 2pm to 4.30pm on your offer holder day.
 Please arrive in good time for the start of your booked session, as we'll need to scan the QR code from your booking to register you.

-Your arrival location is: Students’ Union Auditorium (East Entrance)You can view this on our interactive campus map, and there'll also be lots of open day staff and ambassadors around campus to help you.
+Your arrival location is: Students’ Union Auditorium (East Entrance) (get directions via Google maps / Apple maps).
+There'll also be lots of open day staff and ambassadors around campus to help you.

 If you arrive late for your booked session, please report to the general information stand on the Students’ Union concourse, where event staff will be able to help.

-When booking, you'll be able to reserve a place for yourself and one guest at the schoool activities.
+When booking, you'll be able to reserve a place for yourself and one guest at the school activities.
 To ensure safe venue capacities, the school will be unable to accommodate any additional unbooked visitors.

 However, you're welcome to bring additional guests to accompany you on the day, and we would encourage these guests to take part in our range of central exhibitions and tours while the school activities are running.